danspielman/Laplacians.jl/docs/wholeAPI.md

 s is a set of starting vertices, phi is a constant in (0, 1], and b is an integer in [1, [log m]]

-phi is a bound on the quality of the conductance of the cut - the smaller the phi, the higher the quality   b is used to handle precision throughout the algorithm - the higher the b, the smaller the eps
+phi is a bound on the quality of the conductance of the cut - the smaller the phi, the higher the quality.  b is used to handle precision throughout the algorithm - the higher the b, the greater the precision.

 ```julia
 prn{Tv,Ti}(G::SparseMatrixCSC{Tv,Ti}, s::Array{Int64,1}, phi::Float64, b::Int64)
 ```

- at /Users/spielman/.julia/v0.4/Laplacians/src/localClustering.jl:366
+ at /Users/serbanstan/git/Laplacians.jl/src/localClustering.jl:365

 ### productGraph